|2013 -||Chair of Biochemistry||Department of Biology, University of York|

 I identified key regulators of RNA polymerase III transcription, including repression by the retinoblastoma tumour suppressor RB and stimulation by the proto-oncogene product c-Myc.
 I characterized how transcription by RNA polymerase III is regulated when mammalian cells grow, progress through the cell cycle, differentiate or respond to oncogenes.
 I have discovered multiple links between the transcriptional output of RNA polymerase III and cancer.

 As populations increase, the need to improve crop yields is becoming increasingly urgent.
-Levels of tRNA can strongly influence growth in some organisms by influencing rates of protein synthesis, but almost nothing is currently known about how tRNA expression is connected to the growth of plants.
+Levels of tRNA can strongly influence growth in some organisms by influencing protein synthesis, but almost nothing is currently known about how tRNA expression is connected to the growth of plants.
 Our project will characterize this fundamental issue to illuminate basic principles of growth control in plant seedlings.
 It will combine molecular biology and genetic approaches to characterize tRNA gene regulation in terms of transcription factors and epigenetic changes.
 It will also test whether raising tRNA expression can stimulate seedling growth.

 Co directors - Ian Graham and Louise Jones